Chimney Cleaning Services

 How often should I clean my chimney?

-Annual chimney cleaning is a critical first line of defense against problems that could lead to expensive chimney repairs later.
+Annual chimney cleaning is a critical first defense against problems that could lead to expensive chimney repairs later.
 We recommend having your chimney cleaned once a year to reduce the risks to you, your loved ones, and your property.

 What is creosote?
 Is it dangerous?